falconmfm/ansible-oracle-java/README.md

 This Ansible role has the following features for Oracle JDK:

- - Install JDK 8 or 9 in current versions.
+ - Install JDK 8 , 9 and 10 in current versions.
  - Install optional Java Cryptography Extensions (JCE) (only for JDK 8)
  - Install for CentOS, Debian/Ubuntu, SUSE, and Mac OS X families.